-Leerburg Enterprises, Inc. ("Leerburg") is contacting you to notify you of an incident that affects some of your payment card information used on our e-commerce website.
-We take the security of personal information in our care seriously and are providing you with this notice to make you aware of the incident, the steps we are taking in response, and steps you may take to help protect your personal information, should you feel it is appropriate to do so.
+Moseley Architects is writing to notify you of an incident that may have impacted the security of your personal information.
+We want to provide you with information about the incident, our response, and steps you may take to better protect against possible misuse of your personal information, should you feel it is necessary to do so.